-Maritime and boat accident attorneys know that offshore injuries due to working in the maritime industry or recreational water activities are complicated cases.
+The Maritime and boat accident lawyers know that offshore injuries due to working in the maritime industry or recreational water activities are complicated cases.
 There are many laws that apply to offshore accidents, but an attorney must have a thorough understanding of the laws in order to know when they are applicable in different accident scenarios.

 Offshore accident injuries can be severe and sometimes fatal.
 Boat accident injuries may include cuts and lacerations, internal organ damage and bleeding, broken bones, whiplash, spinal cord injuries, drowning, near drowning, and traumatic brain injuries.
 Boating laws and regulations are meant to protect people’s safety on the water and when someone else’s negligent conduct causes your injuries, you deserve a financial recovery.

 Common factors and types of recreational boating accidents

 Recreational water accidents can occur in any number of ways and some of the most common accident scenarios are described below:

 - Driver inexperience and lack of training may lead to boat accidents.

 - Not having a lookout in the boat who is watching for people and dangers in the water that the driver may not see.

 - Bad weather may cause accidents, capsize, and falls overboard.